UFO Report (U.S. Intelligence): Response and analysis

 Research scientist in planetary studies at NASA's Goddard Space Flight Center Ravi Kumar Kopparapu said "There may not be a single explanation to all such observations".
-According to Kopparupu, "The report would be immensely helpful if the data that informed it are made publicly available so that more experts and scientists can look at it and hopefully reach a scientific consensus on the nature of some of the unexplained events.
+According to Kopparapu, "The report would be immensely helpful if the data that informed it are made publicly available so that more experts and scientists can look at it and hopefully reach a scientific consensus on the nature of some of the unexplained events.
 Otherwise, there will always be conspiracy theories shrouding, and inhibiting, a proper scientific investigation of UAPs".

 University of Pennsylvania historian Kathryn Dorsch sees parallels with Cold War era interest in UFOs and says that alien-piloted UFOs are not a likely explanation.
 According to Dorsch, "God love the US Air Force, but answering fundamental epistemological questions is not super high on their to-do list.
 This is why the military has always struggled with this UFO question.
 They want to know if this thing is a threat, and if it's not, great."

-According to New York Magazine writer for the Digital Intelligencer, Jeff Wise, advanced Electronic Warfare techniques similar to early "radar spoofing" used by the US military could deceive sensors to give false velocity and position information.
+According to New York Magazine writer for the Digital Intelligencer, Jeff Wise, advanced electronic warfare (EW) techniques similar to early "radar spoofing" used by the US military could deceive sensors to give false velocity and position information.
 Wise worries that US adversaries have developed EW capabilities that exploit weaknesses in US systems that allow information to be missed or created erroneously.
 Wise speculates that admitting the US has "gaps in its electronic warfare capabilities" would allow it to be looked at objectively.
 As Navy Spokesman Joseph Gradisher puts it, "The more data you have, the better you are to analyze it and turn that data into information into knowledge."